dagronf/DSFSparkline/README.md

 ### `2.0.0`

+* The primary views have been renamed with a `View` postfix.
+So

+   `DSFSparklineLineGraph` -> `DSFSparklineLineGraphView`

+   `DSFSparklineBarGraph` -> `DSFSparklineBarGraphView`

+   `DSFSparklineDotGraph` -> `DSFSparklineDotGraphView`

-* Renamed `SLColor` and `SLView` to `DSFColor` and `DSFView` for consistency.
+* Renamed `SLColor` and `SLView` to `DSFColor` and `DSFView` for module naming consistency.

 * I removed `windowSize` from the core `DSFSparklineView`. `windowSize` is related to data, and should never have been part of the UI definition.
 I've provided a replacement purely for `IBDesignable` support called `graphWindowSize` which should only be called from Interface Builder.
+If you want to set the windowSize from your xib file, set the `graphWindowSize` inspectable.

 	If you see warnings in the log like
-`2020-12-07 18:22:51.619867+1100 iOS Sparkline Demo[75174:1459637] Failed to set (windowSize) user defined inspected property on (DSFSparkline.DSFSparklineBarGraph): [<DSFSparkline.DSFSparklineBarGraph 0x7fe2eb10f2b0> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key windowSize.
+`2020-12-07 18:22:51.619867+1100 iOS Sparkline Demo[75174:1459637] Failed to set (windowSize) user defined inspected property on (DSFSparkline.DSFSparklineBarGraphView): [<DSFSparkline.DSFSparklineBarGraphView 0x7fe2eb10f2b0> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key windowSize.
 `
 it means that you have a `windowSize` value set in your .xib file.
 Remove it and set the `graphWindowSize` value instead.